-Passion of the people – 1.1.10
+Passion of the People – 1.1.10

-Astronomy and scientific awakening in the Baroque era
+Astronomy and Scientific Awakening in the Baroque Era

 The European nobility increasingly promoted astronomy at their courts in the Baroque period (ca. mid-17th century – 18th century) as a sign of their culture and education.
 In addition, national observatories were founded, such as the Royal Greenwich Observatory or the Paris Observatory.
 Their main task was to provide tables for navigation, but they also carried out astronomical research.
 While the research of the court astronomers was bound to the personal interest of the princes, lords and kings, longer-term research traditions were able to develop at the national observatories, so that such independent observatories took on a leading role in research at the latest with the beginning of the 19th century.